Many of our stores and restaurants are now open. Our public spaces are also open for you to enjoy.

-Until July 4th when restaurants can reopen, many of the restaurants and cafes are open for takeaway, click & collect and delivery.
-You can enjoy your takeaway food and drinks in the public spaces, but please respect the social distancing rules.
-You’ll find cafe tables at Coal Drops Yard.
+Many of our restaurants and cafes are now open.
+See the full listing here.
+You can also enjoy takeaway food and drinks in the public spaces, but please respect the social distancing rules.
+You’ll find cafe tables at Coal Drops Yard and Granary Square.

 WCs are open and baby changing facilities are available in both Coal Drops Yard WCs.
 You can see the locations on the map below.
 Enhanced cleaning routines are in place in the WCs including fogging.

 Are the fountains open?
 We know the fountains are a favourite with everyone.
 Sadly, the fountains at Granary Square and Lewis Cubitt Square must remain closed for the time being.
-Instead, at Granary Square there is alternative fun to be had with a maze and giant wordsearch.
+Instead, at Granary Square there is alternative fun to be had with the virtual pools, a maze and giant wordsearch.

 Are the cafes and restaurants open?
-Many of the cafes and restaurants are offering take out or click & collect services until July 4th.
+Many of the cafes and restaurants are open for dine-in as well as takeaway.
 Details can be found here.

 Can people sit outside and picnic?
 Yes, all our parks and public spaces are open for you to enjoy.
 We would ask that you please do so safely and respect the social distancing rules.
 You’ll find tables and chairs to sit and eat outside at Coal Drops Yard.